 Parallel Filtration Systems?

 Why not run the systems in parallel?
 Logically, if you were to run 2 systems in parallel, it would halve the resistance to airflow.
 This would allow twice the airflow and hence an adequate airflow to a home twice the area.
 You could even put 3 or possibly more parallel units in.
 This would enable you to supply a much larger size of home by putting more filter units in parallel.
 This would be preferable to putting more whole HVAC units in.
-You would need to check this with your HVAC engineer.
+Howeve you would need to check this type of arrangement with your HVAC engineer.

 Simple HVAC Filter and Additional Air Purification Units